 This is an actual Homeschool Application that was approved in Queensland Australia for a child entering Year 1.
 So many people worry about their Homeschool Application, sharing a few examples may help build confidence and give potential homeschoolers a few general ideas.

-I think this application is far more in depth than you would actually need based on other Homeschool Applications that I have seen.
-You can find an example of a much simpler Homeschool Application at this link to Beverley Paine’s Homeschool Australia site.
+I think this application is far more in-depth than you would actually need based on other Homeschool Applications that I have seen.

 This application was not accompanied by any sort of schedule, weekly or termly.